TheGenealogist: Census Records

 TheGenealogist has comprehensive access to all the available Census records for England and Wales from 1841 to 1911.

 In 2012, Genealogy Supplies (Jersey) Ltd gained a license to publish the 1911 England and Wales Census, which was added to the site in May.

 Features

 There are currently a wide variety of census, birth, marriage and death records, will records, directories and other records available on TheGenealogist.
 There is a range of payment or subscription options giving access to varying levels of data as part of a subscription service.
 TheGenealogist provides record searches by a person, a family or by an address.
 There is also the facility to build a family tree online.

+It is possible to search the censuses, as well as the 1939 register, and for this to be viewed via the MapExplorer™ tool.

 TheGenealogist has a number of different family trees available to view in its articles section which includes those of celebrities featured on the well known BBC TV programme Who Do You Think You Are?, such as Hugh Quarshie, Emilia Fox, Patrick Stewart and Len Goodman.